Implementing a robust data quality management strategy starts with tracking the right data quality KPIs.

 An example metric for validity is finding the percentage of data that have values within the domain of acceptable values.

-Timeliness reflects the accuracy of data at a specific point in time.
 An example of this is when a customer moves to a new house, how timely are they in informing their bank of their new address?
 Few people do this immediately, so there will be a negative impact on the timeliness of their data.

 Poor timeliness can also lead to bad decision making.
 For example, if you have strong data showing the success of a banking reward scheme, you can use that as evidence you should continue.

 But you shouldn’t use the same data (from the initial 3 months) to justify the schemes extension after 6 months.
 Instead, update the data to reflect the 6-month period.
-In this case, old data with poor ‘timeliness’ will hamper effective decision making.
+In this case, old data with poor timeliness will hamper effective decision making.

 An example metric for timeliness is the percent of data you can obtain within a certain time frame, for example, weeks or days.